The Quest for AI That Remembers Conversations

 - Enhanced personalization based on deep understanding of user history.

-- More robust mechanisms for handling complex, multi-turn dialogues.
+- More robust mechanisms for handling complex, multi-turn dialogues, using advanced ai chatbot conversation summarization techniques and ai human conversation summarization techniques.

 - Greater emphasis on ethical considerations, privacy, and user control over their data.